17 May 2021

 Evidence shows that there are things that can be done to help reduce individuals’ risk of dementia or delay young onset.
 These include keeping active, eating healthily and exercising your mind.

 Regularly challenging yourself mentally seems to build up the brain’s ability to cope with the disease.
 One way to think about it is use it or lose it.
-Talking and communicating with other people may help to reduce the risk of dementia – maintaining activity and social contact is also really important.
+Talking and communicating with other people may help to reduce the risk of dementia.
+Maintaining activity and social contact is also really important.

 Wendy Mitchell was diagnosed with young-onset dementia at the age of 58.

-She retired early from the NHS having worked as a non-clinical team leader for 20 years.
+She retired early from the NHS having worked as a non-clinical team leader for 20 years and is an author, blogger and Alzheimer’s Society Ambassador.

 Wendy speaks about her diagnosis and offers powerful, funny and brave insights into living with dementia.

 “There’s a beginning, a middle and so much life to be lived when someone has dementia.
 Not just an end.
+Don’t disable people before they’ve lost their ability.”

 Wendy Mitchell

 With the right help and support when they need it, many people can, and do, live well with dementia for years.
-Staying socially active, telling people about their dementia and keeping healthy play a significant role in living well with dementia.
+Staying socially active, telling people about their dementia and keeping healthy, play a significant role in living well with dementia.

 Support for people’s families can also be vital in helping people living with dementia to live well and play an active part in the community.